ISC2 CISSP

 Group B credits:

-Members in “good standing” need not fret about CPE activities, as ISC2 has made it simple for its members to have access to them.
-Educational courses and seminars can be attended by obtaining information from ISC2.
+Members in “good standing” need not fret about CPE activities, as ISC2 has made them simple for members to access.

 How are CPE credits calculated?

-The CPE credits are weighed by the CPE activities one attends or participates in.
-In general, a member will earn one CPE credit per hour spent in an educational activity, although some are worth more credits.
-Here are a few CPE opportunities:
+The CPE credits are weighed by the CPE activities you attend or participate in.
+In general, you earn one CPE credit per hour spent on an educational activity, although some are worth more credits.
+Here are a few examples of CPE opportunities:

-- Attendance at vendor presentations (Group A only): for every half hour of attendance, one Group A credit is awarded, as long as the presentation is educational and is related to the domain.
+• Attendance at vendor presentations (Group A only): Group A credit is awarded for attending vendor presentations, as long as the presentation is educational and related to a CISSP domain.

-- Completion of self-study, computer-based training (CBT) and podcasts (both groups): attendance and completion of any of these activities will award one credit per hour for the member.
-Members should keep records of attendance at any of these in order to be able to provide details should they be audited.
+• Completion of self-study, computer-based training (CBT) and podcasts (both groups): Attendance and completion of any of these activities will award one credit per hour for the member.
+Members should keep attendance records at any of these to provide details if they get audited.

-- Volunteering for government and charitable organizations (Group A only): each hour of volunteer work will entail one CPE credit.
-This volunteer work must be related to the member’s credential since only Group A credits will be recognized.
+• Volunteering for government and charitable organizations (Group A only): Each hour of volunteer work will earn you one CPE credit.
+The volunteer work must be related to the member’s credential since they earn you Group A credits.

-- Reading information security books (Group A only): one completed book per year is equal to five CISSP CPE credits.
+• Reading information security books (Group A only): One completed book equals five CISSP CPE credits.
 Only one book per year is allowed in this instance.
-After completing the book, the member is required to upload a summary of the information gained from the book in order to earn these credits.
+After completing the book, you must submit a summary of the information gained from the book.

 What will happen if I don't meet the requirements for renewal?

 Should a member fail to meet any of the requirements stated above, they will have the CISSP certification canceled or revoked.
-If a member allows their certification to expire without renewing prior to the expiration date, the certification is considered canceled, as well.
-However, membership can be regained even after the certification has been canceled.
+Also, if a member allows their certification to expire without renewing it prior to the expiration date, the certification is considered canceled.
+However, membership can be regained even after the certification has been canceled by retaking the exam.

-- Appeal: the ISC2 board hears the appeals.
-In order to formally file an appeal, the members must put it in writing and submit it to the board within 90 days of any event (such as denial of CPE credits or expiration of certification).
-The board will convene and a decision and a formal written response will be sent out.
+• Appeal: The ISC2 board hears appeals.
+To formally file an appeal, you have to put it in writing and submit it to the board within 90 days of any event (such as denial of CPE credits or certification expiration).
+The board will convene on a decision and send out a formal written response.
 This decision is considered final.

-- Retaking the exam: a member can retake the exam in order to re-obtain a certification.
-The member will have to go through the same process they did the first time, in terms of scheduling the exam, paying for the examination fee and taking and successfully passing the test.
-If a prior member successfully passes the exam, they will have to contact the member services department to reactivate the certification.
+• Retaking the exam: A member can retake the exam to re-obtain their certification.
+The member will have to go through the same process they did the first time regarding scheduling the exam, paying for the examination fee and taking and successfully passing the test.
+If a prior member successfully passes the exam, they will have to contact the member services department to reactivate their certification.

 Earn your CISSP, guaranteed!